alexanderlars/advanced_python_continuation_project/README.md

 * **Context:** While an $R^2$ of 0.29 might seem low in physics or engineering, it is a reasonable result in social sciences when predicting complex human behavior solely based on demographics.
 * **Constraints:**  Itentionally, prior grades (`G1`, `G2`) were excluded to force the model to predict based on background factors rather than past performance.
 Without these historic data points, the unexplained variance is naturally higher.
 * **Qualitative Validation:** The model aligns well with educational theory, making logically sound predictions.
 It correctly identifies **absence** and **past failures** as significant negative drivers, while positively weighting factors such as **study time**, **parents' education**, and **moderated alcohol consumption**.
-* * **Conclusion:** The model successfully captures broad trends—such as the negative impact of absences and the positive impact of study environment, but individual student performance inevitably involves personal factors not captured in this dataset.
+* * **Conclusion:** The model successfully captures broad trends such as the negative impact of absences and the positive impact of study environment, but individual student performance inevitably involves personal factors not captured in this dataset.
 ---

 ## Screenshots